-Copper beryllium (CuBe), in solid form and as contained in finished products, presents no special health risks.
-Most manufacturing operations, conducted properly on well-maintained equipment, are capable of safely processing copper beryllium-containing materials.
-However, like many industrial materials, copper beryllium may present a health risk if handled improperly.
+Beryllium (Be), in solid form and as contained in finished products, presents no special health risks.
+Most manufacturing operations, conducted properly on well-maintained equipment, are capable of safely processing beryllium-containing materials.
+However, like many industrial materials, beryllium may present a health risk if handled improperly.
 The inhalation of dust, mist or fume containing beryllium can cause a serious lung condition in some individuals.
 The degree of hazard varies, depending on the form of the product, how it is processed and handled, as well as the amount of beryllium in the product.
-Read the product specific Safety Data Sheet (SDS) for additional environmental, health and safety information before working with copper beryllium alloys.
+Read the product specific Safety Data Sheet (SDS) for additional environmental, health and safety information before working with beryllium.

-In addition, processing copper beryllium alloys shall be conducted in accordance with the Beryllium Standard for General Industry (29 CFR 1910.1024) established by the Occupational Safety and Health Administration (OSHA) which includes a Permissible Exposure Limits (PEL) of 0.2 microgram beryllium per cubic meter (0.2 μ g/m3) as an 8-hour Time Weighted Average (TWA), a Short-Term Exposure Limit (STEL) of 2.0 μ g/m3 determined over a 15-minute sampling period and ancillary requirements prompted at an Action Level (AL) of 0.1 μ g/m3 or other specified situations.
+In addition, processing beryllium shall be conducted in accordance with the Beryllium Standard for General Industry (29 CFR 1910.1024) established by the Occupational Safety and Health Administration (OSHA) which includes a Permissible Exposure Limits (PEL) of 0.2 microgram beryllium per cubic meter (0.2 μ g/m3) as an 8-hour Time Weighted Average (TWA), a Short-Term Exposure Limit (STEL) of 2.0 μ g/m3 determined over a 15-minute sampling period and ancillary requirements prompted at an Action Level (AL) of 0.1 μ g/m3 or other specified situations.